-Students who excel academically and who wish to explore the intellectual camaraderie of discipline-based national honor societies may be invited to join the following chapters at Luther.
+Students who excel academically and who wish to explore the intellectual camaraderie of discipline-based national honor societies may apply to join the following chapters at Luther.

 In accordance with the regulations of the national governing body of Phi Beta Kappa, members are elected on the basis of broad cultural interests, scholarly achievement, and good character.

 The specific criteria for eligibility for election to Phi Beta Kappa at Luther include but are not limited to the following:

 Membership in Beta Beta Beta is open to biology majors and biology minors who have completed at least 12 credits of biology (from Bio 151, 152 and courses above 200) and have earned a cumulative biology course gpa of 3.5 or better.
 Students fulfilling these criteria (determined by the college registrar) will be contacted in early March (assuming they’ve declared biology as their major or minor) and invited to join the Pi Rho chapter of Beta Beta Beta as a regular member.
 Members are expected to be involved in various departmental activities and service to the community.
 There is a $45 one-time fee to join Beta Beta Beta.

 Members in good standing who are graduating seniors will receive Beta Beta Beta honor cords during the annual spring induction ceremony to wear at their Luther graduation.
 Members receive a subscription to BIOS, the Beta Beta Beta journal, can attend and present research results at an annual spring district convention or the biennial national convention, may apply for research scholarships, and can publish their results in BIOS (and receive a $50 stipend for doing so).

 For more information on Beta Beta Beta, contact Dr. Larsen (email@example.com), Tri-Beta faculty advisor in the biology department.